mavlink/mavlink-devguide/en/services/parameter.md

 * The `param_id` is used to read parameters where possible (the mapping of `param_index` to a particular parameter may change on systems where parameters can be added/removed).
 * [PARAM_VALUE](../messages/common.md#PARAM_VALUE).`param_count` may be monitored.
   If this changes the parameter set should be re-sychronised.

+### Monitoring Parameter Updates Can Fail {#monitoring_unreliable}

+The protocol requires that all systems that want to synchronise parameters with a component: first get all parameters, and then track changes by monitoring for `PARAM_VALUE` messages (updating their internal list appropriately).

+This works for the originator of a parameter change, which can resend the request if an expected `PARAM_VALUE` is not recieved.
+This approach may fail for systems that did not originate the change, as they will not know about updates they do not receive (i.e. if messages are dropped).

+A component may mitigate this risk by, for example, sending the `PARAM_VALUE` multiple times after a parameter is changed.

 ## Parameter Operations